How to Make a Yoga Studio Schedule and Classes Timetable

 After outlining the general aspects of a yoga studio schedule, it’s crucial to delve deeper into the content of your classes.
 Differentiating class levels can significantly aid your students in choosing the right class for their abilities.
 Let’s explore what typical beginner and advanced yoga class schedules might look like.

-Yoga Classes levels state the experience of the class and are often described as Levels 1, 2 and 3.
-It’s always best to mention the class levels so that your students are not confused and join the right class.
+Yoga Classes levels state the class experience and are often described as Levels 1, 2 and 3.
+It’s always best to mention the class levels so your students are not confused and join the right class.

-If you cater to all Levels in your schedule then your students should be familiar with some basic form of yoga
+If you cater to all levels of your schedule, then your students should be familiar with some basic form of yoga.

-If you make a schedule for Vinyasa yoga, then students must know Surya Namaskara or, Sun Salutations.
+If you make a schedule for Vinyasa yoga, students must know Surya Namaskara or Sun Salutations.

-Level 2-3 schedule: Obviously this yoga schedule is not for beginners but for students who have at least practiced yoga for a year or so before jing your class.
-Here your class schedule should have asanas or yoga poses that are more understandable to students
+Level 2-3 schedule: This yoga schedule is not for beginners but for students who have at least practised yoga for a year or so before joining your class.
+Your class schedule should have asanas or yoga poses that are more understandable to students.

-Therefore as a yoga teacher, you have to be able to serve and take care of everyone in your yoga schedule.
-For the new students, you have to teach what yoga is in an accessible way.
+Therefore, as a yoga teacher, you have to be able to serve and take care of everyone in your yoga schedule.
+For new students, you have to teach them what yoga is in an accessible way.
 Your words need to be simple, clear and easy to follow.
 Also, you have to be able to offer a challenge and keep it interesting.

-Yoga class schedule for beginners should have the following yoga sequence
+The yoga class schedule for beginners should have the following yoga sequence.

 • Sukhasana